 Most treatment programs begin with detoxification with professional and medically managed withdrawal.
 If you are addicted to fentanyl, for example, the goal is to withdraw you from the drug as the first step.
 However, successful detox doesn’t address the other essential factors of drug addiction.
 Therefore, after detox, other crucial steps are taken to address social, psychological and behavioral problems associated with the addiction.

-A third example of types of treatment is an outpatient program.
-These programs are less costly than short-term residential and long-term residential programs and are especially suited for people who have jobs, for instance, that they cannot leave to get treatment.
+- Outpatient program: These programs are less costly than short-term residential and long-term residential programs and are especially suited for people who have jobs, for instance, that they cannot leave to get treatment.
 The effectiveness of such programs will depend on the program.

-A fifth example of the most common types of addiction therapy is group counseling.
-Group therapy involves multiple people suffering from the same condition and is led by one or more professionals.
+- Addiction therapy: Group therapy involves multiple people suffering from the same condition and is led by one or more professionals.
 Often, it is used in conjunction with individualized treatment.